reykjavik-university/2014-T-514-VEFT/Week09/NodeJS.md

 This work just as the socket server.
 We create a server.
 It takes in a callback and we answer the callback.

-Lets try sending multible requests at the same time.
-Todo that we use [ab](http://httpd.apache.org/docs/2.2/programs/ab.html).
+Lets try sending multiple requests at the same time.
+To do that we use [ab](http://httpd.apache.org/docs/2.2/programs/ab.html).

 We still have our HTTP server running.
 Open up a terminal window and execute the following funciton